 - All officers shall be elected by a simple majority vote using a secret ballot, or by a voice (yea/nay) vote when that procedure is properly motioned and seconded by voters.

 - The term of all officers shall be for two years.

 - In the event of a duly elected officer being unable to complete a term of office, the President may appoint an individual for the remainder of the term.

 ARTICLE FOUR: MEMBERSHIP

 SECTION 1.
-All members are volunteers and have no mandatory obligation to respond to missions, but when on a mission are required to adhere to mission protocols, training guidelines, and applicable CCSAR Bylaws.
+All members are volunteers and have no mandatory obligation to respond to missions, but when on a mission are required to adhere to mission protocols, training guidelines, and applicable CATSAR Bylaws.

 SECTION 2.
-CCSAR members shall not carry a firearm while on a mission unless:
+CATSAR members shall not carry a firearm while on a mission unless:

 - The member has a New Mexico Concealed Carry Permit, and